-General Summary: This clinical position handles multiple functions in a busy ophthalmological practice.
+The Department of Ophthalmology is seeking an Ophthalmic Technician.
+This position is located in a satellite office with multiple functions and minimal staff.
 The job requires multi-tasking in order to complete a variety of tasks.
-Working with faculty, Clinic Manager and Clinic Supervisor, this position's primary role is to provide technician/clinical support to physicians.
+Working with faculty, Clinic Manager and Clinic Supervisor, this position’s primary role is to provide technician/clinical support to physicians.

 Secondary responsibilities include limited administrative duties such as responding to messages from patients and physicians and assisting with patient requests for refills, forms completion and prior authorizations.